7 Foods That Are Banned from Space

 Salt & pepper

 There’s no “sprinkling” in space.
 Small particles of salt, pepper, or other seasonings would simply float, rather than land on food.
 Space shuttles do stock salt- and pepper-infused liquid, though.
-Check out these incredible pictures of city lights from space.

 In place of fresh milk, the dehydrated kind, which takes up only a little space and doesn’t require refrigeration, has been a staple of international space missions since the 1960s.